Data Driven Modeling of Turbocharger Turbine using Koopman Operator: Results

-Table \ref{tab:hftp_results} and Table \ref{tab:rmcset_results} shows the model accuracy of the turbine outputs of both methods in FTP and SET test cycles.
+Table \ref{tab:hftp_results} and Table \ref{tab:rmcset_results} show the model accuracy of the turbine outputs of both methods in FTP and SET test cycles.
 It can be seen that the EDMD approach is able to provide a better model accuracy in predicting both $N_t$ and $T_\text{tur,out}$ in the FTP cycle and $N_t$ in the SET cycle.
 However, the NARX model seems to provide a better MAPE value than the Koopman model while modeling $N_t$ in both the duty cycles and $T_\text{tur,out}$ in the SET cycle.
 This is indicative that the NARX model is able to handle outliers in the data better than the Koopman model in most of the scenarios.
-As per Fig. \ref{fig:N_t_hftp}, it can be seen that there is a slight offset in the predictions at lower turbine speeds for both methods.
 Fig. \ref{fig:T_tur_out_hftp} shows the comparison plot for predicting $T_\text{tur,out}$ in FTP duty cycle.
 It can be observed that the Koopman model is able to predict $T_\text{tur,out}$ at low turbine speeds with greater accuracy.
 However, the NARX model is able to provide a better prediction at higher turbine speeds.
 From Fig. \ref{fig:N_t_rmcset}, it can be seen that the Koopman model is able to outperform the NARX model in modeling $N_t$ in the SET cycle.
-However, when it comes to modeling $T_\text{tur,out}$, the NARX model shows a better prediction at low temperature regions as compared to the Koopman model, which showed a better prediction at higher temperatures, as seen in Fig. \ref{fig:T_tur_out_rmcset}.
+However, when it comes to modeling $T_\text{tur,out}$, the NARX model shows a better prediction as compared to the Koopman model (Fig. \ref{fig:T_tur_out_rmcset}).